kitnil/guix-artwork/website/posts/outreachy-winter-2018.md

 approach to operating system configuration management, and is highly customizable and hackable.

-GuixSD can be used on an i686, x86_64 and armv7 machines.
+GuixSD can be used on i686, x86_64, and armv7 machines.
 It is also possible to use Guix on top of an already installed GNU/Linux system, including on mips64el and aarch64.